microsoft/openshift-container-platform/README.md

 ### Red Hat Subscription Access

-For security reasons, the method for registering the RHEL system has been changed to allow the use of an Organization ID and Activation Key as well as a Username and Password.
+For security reasons, the method for registering the RHEL system allows the use of an Organization ID and Activation Key as well as a Username and Password.
 Please know that it is more secure to use the Organization ID and Activation Key.

 You can determine your Organization ID by running ```subscription-manager identity``` on a registered machine.
 To create or find your Activation Key, please go here: https://access.redhat.com/management/activation_keys.